scoresvideos

 Artificial neurons are the building blocks of neural networks, mimicking biological neurons to process information.
 They consist of inputs, weights, summation and activation functions, and outputs, working together to simulate the flow of information in neural networks.

 Neural network architecture organizes neurons into layers, including input, hidden, and output layers.
-Different types serve specific purposes, and network depth and width determine model complexity.
+Different layer types serve specific purposes, and network depth and width determine model complexity.
 Common architectures like feedforward, CNNs, and RNNs are designed for various tasks.

 Artificial Neuron Structure and Function